DroneTales/VideoDoorbell/README.md

 - Zigbee Mode: Disabled
 - Programmer: Esptool

-## Найстройка HomeBridge
+## Configuring HomeBridge

-В этой части вы найдете детальные инструкции по настройке HomeBridge для работы с этим устройством.
+In this part you will find detailed instructions for configuring HomeBridge to work with this device.

-### Настройка MQTT брокера
+### Configuring the MQTT broker

-Подключитесь к своему HomeBridge по SSH и выполните следующие команды:
+Connect to your HomeBridge via SSH and run the following commands:

 `sudo apt-get update`
 `sudo apt-get upgrade`